Gross domestic product

 Note: In constant 2015 United States dollars.

-LDCs’ GDP grew by 2.0 per cent in 2021 remaining below the 7 per cent target set by the 2030 Agenda for Sustainable Development.
-At the same time, their GDP per capita declined by 0.4 per cent.
+LDCs’ GDP grew by 4.3 per cent in 2022 remaining below the 7 per cent target set by the 2030 Agenda for Sustainable Development.
+Their growth rate of GDP per capita was 1.9 per cent.

 Global economic inequality

 Over the last 10 years, the global distribution of nominal GDP across economies has trended towards more equal.
-For example, in 2011, the poorest economies, accounting for 85 per cent of the world’s population, contributed 36 per cent to world GDP.
-By 2021, their share in GDP was 40 per cent.
-The last five years, however, did not show any clear reduction in inequality.
+For example, in 2012, the poorest economies, accounting for 85 per cent of the world’s population, contributed 37 per cent to world GDP.
+By 2022, their share in GDP was 40 per cent.
+The last five years, however, did not show any significant reduction in inequality among economies.

 Figure 3.
 Distribution of world gross domestic product